coderbrains/Ajax-concept/README.md

 # What is An AJAX?

-   Asynchronous Java script and Xml
+   * Asynchronous Java script and Xml
-   It is not a programming language
+   * It is not a programming language
-   No Page Reload and refresh
+   * No Page Reload and refresh
-   Better user Interface..
+   * Better user Interface..
-   Very Interactive
+  * Very Interactive

 # How it works?

-   1.It uses XMLHttpRequest Object also called xhr Object.
+   * It uses XMLHttpRequest Object also called xhr Object.
-   2.It uses JSON instead or XML for data Transform
+   * It uses JSON instead or XML for data Transform

     console.log('This is ajax tutorial....');